Associate / Associate Director Development Planner

 About the role:

-You will provide senior support to our Manchester development planning team and wider team, supported by the Development Planning service lead and team members.
-Working confidently with colleagues in the Manchester office and from across LUC you will help to develop opportunities for multi-disciplinary projects at a range of scales.
+You will provide senior support to your local development planning team and wider team, supported by the Development Planning service lead and team members.
+Working confidently with colleagues from across LUC you will help to develop opportunities for multi-disciplinary projects at a range of scales.

 Our award-winning team includes 80 planners, across our offices in London, Bristol, Manchester, Sheffield, Glasgow and Edinburgh and Cardiff.